MarkCButler/healthcare-fraud/README.md

 The analysis has two goals:

-  - Provide general insight into the healthcare market represented by the dataset
+  - Provide general insight into the healthcare market represented by the dataset (apparently healthcare covered by Medicare)
   - Reveal associations involving the "potential fraud" label for healthcare providers in the training dataset